What is Negotiated Budgeting?

 Unlike top-down budgeting, negotiated budgeting increases the involvement of lower-level managers, which makes it easier to set realistic targets.
 Employees also demonstrate a more personal interest in the budget preparation, since they feel that their contribution is recognized by management.
 The top managers agree to solicit suggestions from subordinates who are responsible for implementing the budget.

 Companies follow the process below when preparing negotiated budgets:

 1. Superiors set targets

-The process starts with the superiors preparing the targets for the next financial period.
+The process starts with management preparing the targets for the next financial period.
 Usually, the top management uses historical performance data as a benchmark for setting the targets to be achieved.
-The management is more experienced in setting up the initial targets since they can access important performance information and trends.

 Sometimes, the top-level executives may seek suggestions from lower-level managers on the targets for the next financial period.
 The prepared targets are then passed on to the lower-level managers for consideration.